-The Job Outlook website has information on hundreds of different occupations.
+The Labour Market Insights website has information on hundreds of different occupations.
 They also offer job descriptions, average wages and main tasks.
 By exploring the website you can get a sense of the kind of work that might suit you.
 The site can also help you understand the skills and roles that will be in demand in the future.

 So what's the difference between an occupation and an industry?